 Originally, Ealing was part of a dense forest to the west of London.
 However, as London developed, so did Ealing, becoming predominantly an area used for market gardens.

-More recently, it has been predominantly Ealing Studios which has placed Ealing on the map.
-The well known "Ealing Comedies' such as The Ladykillers and Passport to Pimlico were sterling examples of the studios fine work in cinema.
+Some say that it was the Ealing Studios that placed Ealing on the map; the oldest studios in the world!
+The well-known "Ealing Comedies' such as The Ladykillers and Passport to Pimlico were sterling examples of the studios fine work in cinema.

-In 1955, Ealing Studios was taken over by the BBC and soon, scenes of Ealing were being broadcast to the nation in benchmark pieces of British broacasting such as Doctor Who and Monty Python's Flying Circus
+In 1955, Ealing Studios was taken over by the BBC and soon, scenes of Ealing were being broadcast to the nation in benchmark pieces of British broadcasting such as Doctor Who and Monty Python's Flying Circus.

 Community Life in Ealing